 Following a positive pathologic review, various imaging strategies (eg, computed tomography [CT] scan, magnetic resonance imaging [MRI], positron-emission tomography [PET] scan, bone scan) are conducted to determine the extent of cancer spread and disease stage.

 The stage of a patient’s breast cancer is determined by the size of the primary lesion (T), whether regional lymph nodes contain micrometastatic cancer (N), and whether metastatic disease is present (M).
 Stage I breast cancer is characterized by a breast tumor less than or equal to 2 cm and regional lymph nodes that do not contain micrometastatic cancer.
 Stage II breast cancer exists when regional lymph nodes contain cancer or when the primary lesion is more than 5 cm, even though lymph nodes do not contain cancer.
-Stage III breast cancer exists when either the primary tumor extends into the ...
+Stage III breast cancer exists when either the primary tumor ...